-Ensure fiscal space and scale up international cooperation for decent jobs creation and universal social protection in line with SDGs and ILO standard.
+9. Ensure fiscal space and scale up international cooperation for decent jobs creation and universal social protection in line with SDGs and ILO standard.

-National and international support for investments in sectors with the greatest potential for creating more and better jobs (such as climate transition in energy, infrastructure, transport, heavy industry, agriculture, and construction, along with care and digital services) are essential to fix the broken labour market.
-Investments in care, capacity building and training, creating millions of new decent jobs, also offer the opportunity to formalize current informal care jobs and to support women to participate in other areas of the economy.
-Moreover, the global pandemic illustrates more drastically than ever before the importance of ensuring adequate fiscal space to support the extension of social protection systems to ensure universal coverage through social protection floors, in line with ILO standards.
+The global pandemic illustrated more drastically than ever before the importance of ensuring adequate fiscal space to support the extension of social protection systems to ensure universal coverage through social protection floors, in line with ILO standards.
 We stress the need for access to essential health care for all and income security and to maintain these services even in times of crisis.

-Ensure human rights and gender equality as cross-cutting framing.
+10. Ensure human rights and gender equality as crosscutting framing.

 FfD4 should promote the interrelation and progressivity of human rights of all people in a healthy environment, with accessible global public goods respecting planetary boundaries.
 Structural inequalities and environmentally destructive behaviour are not natural, but political choices.
-Our long term planetary and human wellbeing continue to be conditional to systemic transformations for socio-ecological and financial justice: on the way we produce and consume, on how the global economy and global and sexual division of labour are structured.